richardcblewett/TicTacToe/Notes.md

 ## Bonus:
 As a user, I should be able to play the game on a mobile device.
-DONE As a user, I should be able to keep track of my overall record.
+DONE As a user, I should be able to track overall record.
+DONE

 # Javascript:
 create a class for the gameboard
 - should have the gameboard populated when an instance is created
 - should have a way to reset the gameboard

 create a class for the two players